 For example, the salary on offer might be lower than the value you have in your head.
 However, the benefits that come along with the salary might actually be attractive and more than make up for the balance.
 As a candidate, you want to take these additional benefits into consideration when negotiating for a raise.

-Suppose the salary on offer does not match your expectations.
-In that case, you can negotiate for other benefits, such as better health plans, flexible work arrangement, additional leave, and training opportunities.
-And while we are on the point, don’t be limited by your imagination, either.
+If the salary on offer isn’t enough, perhaps you can negotiate for other benefits, such as better health plans, flexible work arrangement, additional leave, training opportunities, etc. And while we are on the point, don’t be limited by your imagination, either.
 There are plenty of benefits beyond the conventional, from tuition assistance to free coffee.
-Just remember: This is a business transaction, and everything is negotiable.
+Just remember: this is a business transaction, and everything is negotiable.

 5. Hope for the best, but expect the worst

-Rejection means you need to recalibrate and renegotiate.
-If the company cannot appreciate what you can potentially bring to the table, you know to take your expertise elsewhere.
-Remember: if you don’t ask for a pay raise, you are likely not going to get it; if you do ask for a pay raise, there is at least a chance that you might get one.
+Rejection just means you need to recalibrate and renegotiate, and if the company cannot appreciate what you can potentially bring to the table, at least you know to take your expertise someplace else.
+Remember: if you don’t ask for a pay raise, you are likely not going to get it; if you do ask for a pay raise, there is at least a chance that you might just get one.
+As such,

-At the end of the day, there are no guarantees in salary negotiations.
-Beyond the value you can potentially bring to the company, there are many considerations from the employer and HR point of view, such as tight budgets and even tighter competitions.
+At the end of the day, there are no real guarantees in salary negotiations.
+Beyond the value you can potentially bring to the company, there are many considerations to be had from the employer, HR point of view and also factors, such as tight budgets and even tighter competitions.
 With that said, if you don’t even attempt at salary negotiation, then you are doing yourself a great disservice in the long run.
-So do your research, enter a negotiation, and take the conversation on from there.
+So do your research, enter a negotiation and take the conversation on from there.

 Ready to make your next career move?
 Get in touch.